spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-elasticsearch.md

 The content of the configuration files must follow the conventions listed in the [Create index API](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html) document of the official Elasticsearch documentation.

+{% info_block infoBox "Note" %}

-Note that the current search installer supports only settings and mappings.
+The current search installer supports only settings and mappings.
 However, if you need more, you can extend it on the project level.

-{% info_block infoBox "Schema example" %}

-For the main index called `page`, you can find the default schema configuration in `vendor/spryker/search-elasticsearch/src/Spryker/Shared/SearchElasticsearch/Schema/page.json`.
+**Schema example**: For the main index called `page`, you can find the default schema configuration in `vendor/spryker/search-elasticsearch/src/Spryker/Shared/SearchElasticsearch/Schema/page.json`.

 {% endinfo_block %}

-{% info_block warningBox %}
+{% info_block warningBox "Disable the default mapping installation" %}

 To disable the default mapping installation, override the core configuration defined in `Spryker\Zed\SearchElasticsearch\SearchElasticsearchConfig::getJsonIndexDefinitionDirectories()` by implementing it on the project level—for example, `Pyz\Zed\Search\SearchConfig`.